vighneshiyer/vighneshiyer.com/content/research/comp-arch/hardware_design_languages.md

     - for rtl simulation - only randomize the few registers that don't need a reset, but cause downstream failures due to (too pessimistic) x-propagation
     - for asic - build in a formal analysis pass that verifies that the few marked registers actually do not permit x escape
     - for x-injection - add assertions that none of the inputs are x's via a compiler flag
+    - This is something that's completely elided by existing languages that don't distinguish between X as unknown and X as arbitrary (Chisel + SFC and Circt do this - just treat unknowns as zero and random init)
 - built-in boolean optimization to mitigate x emission in synthesis flows

 - What about Clash?
 What are the primitives there?
 Can this be the basis for Chisel 4? https://www.youtube.com/watch?v=HAhfWsvpt7E